Skip to contents

 Overview

-This is the sole workflow in safeHavens that seeks to link current climates to future scenarios, and directly suggest how the size of clusters may change, where they will shift to, and allow a germplasm curator to identify relevant seed sources for predictive provenancing.
-The approach employed here is adequate to guide current collections, however decisions on what sources to use at a particular restoration site are relatively well identified by tools such as the Seed Lot Selection Tool in North America, and COSST in South America.
+This is the sole workflow in safeHavens that seeks to link current climates to future scenarios, directly suggest how the size of clusters may change and where they will shift, and allow a germplasm curator to identify relevant seed sources for predictive provenancing.
+The approach employed here is adequate to guide current collections; decisions on which sources to use at a particular restoration site are relatively well defined by tools such as the Seed Lot Selection Tool in North America.

 Analysis

-This workstream leans heavily on the EnvironmentalBasedSample workflow, and passes it’s final objects off to PolygonBasedSample for completion.
-Please review Species Distribution Models and Getting Started before proceeding here.
+This workstream leans heavily on the EnvironmentalBasedSample workflow and passes its final objects off to PolygonBasedSample for completion.
+Please review Species Distribution Models and Getting Started before proceeding here. ### Data prep

-This workflow will require the geodata package; geodata is used for retrieving climate data from a variety of sources as raster data.
-In this vignette we will use Worldclim.
-For most safeHavens users around the world this may be your ideal source for climate data. geodata is developed and maintained by Robert Hijman, similar to terra, and dismo, which are doing a ton of heavy lifting internally on our functions.
+This workflow will require the geodata package; geodata is used to retrieve climate data from various sources as raster data.
+In this vignette, we will use Worldclim.
+For most safeHavens users worldwide, this may be your ideal source of climate data. geodata is developed and maintained by Robert Hijman, similar to terra, and dismo, which are doing a ton of heavy lifting internally on our functions.

-For this example we will leverage data from GBIF, and shift our geographic focus to the Colorado Plateau in the Southwestern USA.
-The Colorado Plateau is predicted to experience some of the highest rates of climate change on the planet, and is already an area with considerably native seed development activities.
-For our focal species we will use Helianthella microcephala for no other reason than that it exists in relatively homogenous portions of the Colorado Plateau - meaning we can download relatively coarse rasters for the vignettes, and that it has a stunning inflorescence.
+For this example, we will leverage GBIF data and shift our geographic focus to the Colorado Plateau in the Southwestern USA.
+The Colorado Plateau is predicted to experience some of the highest rates of climate change on the planet, and is already an area with considerable native seed development activities.
+For our focal species, we will use Helianthella microcephala for no other reason than that it exists in relatively homogenous portions of the Colorado Plateau - meaning we can download relatively coarse rasters for the vignettes, and that it has a stunning inflorescence.

 cols = c('decimalLatitude', 'decimalLongitude', 'dateIdentified', 'species', 'acceptedScientificName', 'datasetName',